awsdocs/amazon-vpc-user-guide/doc_source/what-is-amazon-vpc.md

 A [subnet](configure-subnets.md) is a range of IP addresses in your VPC\.
 A subnet must reside in a single Availability Zone\.
 After you add subnets, you can deploy AWS resources in your VPC\.

 **IP addressing**
-You can assign IPv4 addresses and IPv6 addresses to your VPCs and subnets\.
+You can assign [IP addresses](vpc-ip-addressing.md), both IPv4 and IPv6, to your VPCs and subnets\.
 You can also bring your public IPv4 and IPv6 GUA addresses to AWS and allocate them to resources in your VPC, such as EC2 instances, NAT gateways, and Network Load Balancers\.

 **Routing**
 Use [route tables](VPC_Route_Tables.md) to determine where network traffic from your subnet or gateway is directed\.